The Secret Orchestra: Musical Play in a Week, Monday 11 - Friday 15 August 2014

 If you enjoy acting, making music (any instrument) and listening to thrilling stories from the past, come and join us.
 No previous experience is required, just enthusiasm and commitment.

-The Secret Orchestra tells the story of how, in 1738, Emmanuel Bach arrives in Prussia.
-Crown Prince Frederick lives for music, and invites Emmanuel to join his group of talented players.
-But there is a problem: Frederick's tyrannical father, the King, has forbidden his son to make or listen to music.
+The Secret Orchestra explores the story of the young composer, Carl Philipp Emanuel Bach, and his employer, Crown Prince Frederick of Prussia.
+Frederick lives for music, and invites Emanuel to join his orchestra, but there is a problem: his tyrannical father, the King, has forbidden his son to make or listen to music.
 Frederick and his musicians defy his father's orders and perform in secret.
 Can Frederick's household be trusted to keep quiet?
-What will happen if the young musicians are discovered?
+What will happen to young Emanuel if the musicians are discovered?

 To download the booking form click the link below below